api-platform/docs/core/filters.md

                 class: App\Filter\UserFilter
 ```

-And add a listener for every request that initializes the Doctrine filter with the current user in your bundle services declaration file.
+Add a listener for every request that initializes the Doctrine filter with the current user in your bundle services declaration file.

 ```yaml
 # api/config/services.yaml